-- We determined that, as of January 15, 2022, our employee population consisted of 787 individuals (including full-time and part-time employees, other than the CEO) working at Hawkins together with our consolidated subsidiaries. - We annualized the compensation of all employees included in the sample who were hired in 2021 but did not work for us or our consolidated subsidiaries for the entire twelve-month period described below. - We identified our median employee as of December 31, 2021 based on the total compensation for fiscal 2022, including any cash paid as reflected in our payroll records and other benefits, and all other benefits, in the same manner that we determine the total compensation of our named executive officers for purposes of the Summary Compensation Table disclosed above. - For fiscal 2023, we believe it is no longer appropriate to use the median employee identified in fiscal 2022 because of a change in the original median employee's circumstances.
-As a result, we have used a substantially similar employee to the original median employee identified in fiscal 2022 and determined that employee's total compensation for fiscal 2023, including any cash paid as reflected in our payroll records and other benefits, in the same manner that we determine the total compensation of our named executive officers for purposes of the Summary Compensation Table disclosed above.
+- We determined that, as of January 15, 2024, our employee population consisted of 918 individuals (including full-time and part-time employees, other than the CEO) working at Hawkins together with our consolidated subsidiaries. - We annualized the compensation of all employees included in the sample who were hired in 2023 but did not work for us or our consolidated subsidiaries for the entire twelve-month period described below. - We identified our median employee as of December 31, 2023 based on the total compensation for fiscal 2024, including any cash paid as reflected in our payroll records and other benefits, and all other benefits, in the same manner that we determine the total compensation of our named executive officers for purposes of the Summary Compensation Table disclosed above.

-Director Compensation for Fiscal 2023
+Director Compensation for Fiscal 2024

-During fiscal 2023, each non-employee director earned an annual retainer of \$50,000 and an additional annual retainer of \$8,000 for each committee on which they serve.
-Supplemental annual retainers were earned by our Chair of the Board (\$70,000) and the chairs of our Audit Committee (\$13,000), Compensation Committee (\$9,000) and Governance and Nominating Committee (\$7,000).
+During fiscal 2024, each non-employee director earned an annual cash retainer of \$50,000 and an additional cash annual retainer of \$8,000 for each committee on which they serve.
+Supplemental annual cash retainers were earned by our Chair of the Board (\$70,000) and the chairs of our Audit Committee (\$15,000), Compensation Committee (\$10,000) and Governance and Nominating Committee (\$7,000).

 The Compensation Committee oversees our director compensation grants, under which each director, other than the Chief Executive Officer, receives a grant of restricted stock with a value of \$70,000 on the date of our annual meeting of shareholders at which the director is elected or reelected to the Board by our shareholders.
 The restricted stock vests one year from the date of issuance, subject to acceleration in the event of the director's death or disability.
-For service during fiscal 2023, each applicable director was granted 1,795 shares of restricted stock on August 4, 2022, and these shares are scheduled to vest in their entirety on August 4, 2023, one year from their date of issuance.
+For service during fiscal 2024, each applicable director was granted 1,521 shares of restricted stock on August 2, 2023, and these shares are scheduled to vest in their entirety on August 2, 2024, one year from their date of issuance.

-The following table shows, for each applicable director, information concerning annual compensation earned for services in all capacities during fiscal
+The following table shows, for each applicable director, information concerning annual compensation earned for services in all capacities during fiscal 2024:

 Name Fees Earned or Paid in Cash (\$) Stock Awards (\$)(a) Total (\$)

-James A. Faulconbridge 74,000 69,969 143,969
+James A. Faulconbridge 73,000 69,966 142,966

-Mary J. Schumacher 84,438 69,969 154,407
+Mary J. Schumacher 84,000 69,966 153,966

-Jeffrey E. Spethmann 59,500 69,969 129,469
+Jeffrey E. Spethmann 58,000 69,966 127,966

-Daniel J. Stauber 69,969 69,969
+Daniel J. Stauber 69,966 69,966

-Yi "Faith" Tang 59,500 69,969 129,469
+Yi "Faith" Tang 58,000 69,966 127,966

-James T. Thompson 137,500 69,969 207,469
+James T. Thompson 136,000 69,966 205,966

-Jeffrey L. Wright 87,750 69,969 157,719
+Jeffrey L. Wright 89,000 69,966 158,966

-(a) On August 4, 2022, each applicable Board member received 1,795 shares of restricted stock as part of his or her retainer pursuant to the Hawkins, Inc. 2019 Equity Incentive Plan.
+(a) On August 2, 2023, each applicable Board member received 1,521 shares of restricted stock as part of his or her retainer pursuant to the 2019 Plan.
 The amounts shown in this column represent the grant-date fair value of each of the awards computed in accordance with FASB ASC Topic 718.
-See Note 9, Share-Based Compensation, to our audited financial statements included in our Annual Report on Form 10-K for fiscal 2023 for a description of our accounting for these awards and the assumptions used in valuing the awards.
-All of these shares are scheduled to vest in full on August 4, 2023, are eligible to receive dividends paid on our common stock and were the only shares of restricted stock held by each director at the end of our most recently completed fiscal year.
+See Note 9, Share-Based Compensation, to our audited financial statements included in our Annual Report on Form 10-K for fiscal 2024 for a description of our accounting for these awards and the assumptions used in valuing the awards.
+All of these shares are scheduled to vest in full on August 2, 2024, are eligible to receive dividends paid on our common stock and were the only shares of restricted stock held by each director at the end of our most recently completed fiscal year.